Winter Itch: Causes, Symptoms, & Treatment in Denver, CO

 Diagnosing Winter Itch

-It can be difficult to diagnose winter itch because symptoms are similar to other skin conditions, like dermatitis, eczema, and psoriasis.
+It can be difficult to diagnose winter itch because its symptoms are similar to other skin conditions, like dermatitis, eczema, and psoriasis.
 Pay attention to when symptoms arise and what makes them worse — a detailed history and careful examination are important in ruling out other skin diseases.

-How to Prevent Winter Itch
+How to Treat Winter Itch

+What’s better than treating winter itch?
+Stopping it from happening in the first place!
 Winter itch prevention is all about moisturizing and protecting your skin, especially during the winter months.
 Here are a few ways you can prevent winter itch:

 - Avoid “home remedies” that include rubbing alcohol or witch hazel